akhoury/ginx/README.md

 Parse a file
 * Arguments
 	* filename - a string representing the file to be parsed
-	* rowCallback(err, row) - a callback function for each row's end of parse, with the error if any, and the result array
+	* rowCallback(err, row) - a callback function for each row's end of parse, with the error if any, and the result row object
 	* fileCallback(file) - a callback function for file's end of parse

 ##parser.parseDir(directory, rowCallback, fileCallback)##